 Ian Renfrew is Professor of Meteorology in the School of Environmental Sciences at UEA.
 His expertise is in the impact of weather systems on climate change.
 In particular he examines smaller scale weather systems and their affect on the oceans – the exchange of heat and momentum with ocean water.
 Examples of such weather systems are polar lows and topographic winds.
 He looks at the underlying science and patterns of how the atmosphere and the ocean engage with each other – and how the associated data and models can achieve more accurate climate change predictions and more precise weather forecasting.
 He has especially explored the impact of weather from Polar regions – and how sea ice and the atmosphere tend to interact with each other.

 Ian has worked for the British Antarctic Survey and was an early career researcher at the University of Toronto.
 He has been awarded the Adrian Gill Prize from the Royal Meteorological Society, which recognises significant multi-disciplinary meteorological research achievements.
-Ian is am member of the Met Office Strategic Advisory Committee, the NERC/Met Office Facility for Airborne Atmospheric Measurements Strategy Committee and he has been an International Member of US CLIVAR's Working Group on High Latitude Surface Fluxes.
+Ian is a member of the Met Office Strategic Advisory Committee, the Scientific Steering Group of the World Meteorological Organisation’s World Weather Research Programme’s Polar Prediction Project.

 Areas of Expertise (5)